 Consider hiring a stand

 If you only plan to attend one or two exhibitions a year, hiring a stand could be the ideal option.
 Most exhibition stands companies will offer hiring options, at a fraction of the cost of buying.
+This makes for a much lower cost exhibition stand.

 Be careful of additional electricity charges